Learn how to identify, respond, and report suspected fraudulent jobs below.

 - Is the employer asking for financial information, such as a bank account or credit card number?

 - Research the company.

 - Did you apply to a job with that employer?

 - Is the provided website a legitimate employer?

-- Does the contact appear on the company web page?
+- Does any contact information appear on the company web page?

-- Can you find the company by searching the internet for the provided email, phone number, and website?
+- Can you find the specific company’s provided email, phone number, and website on the internet?